 Magmatism and Continental Breakup in the South Atlantic

 The southern South Atlantic has often been considered a classic example of continental break-up in the presence of a starting mantle plume (Fig.1).
-Evidence for a mantle plume includes the Paranà-Etendeka continental flood basalts, which are associated with the Rio Grande Rise and Walvis Ridge, and the wide-spread presence of seaward dipping reflectors and high-velocity lower-crustal bodies along the rifted conjugate margins.
+Evidence for a mantle plume includes the onshore Paranà-Etendeka continental flood basalts, which are associated with the offshore Rio Grande Rise and Walvis Ridge, and the wide-spread presence of seaward dipping reflectors and high-velocity lower-crustal bodies along the rifted conjugate margins.

 This project aims to test the predictions of melt volumes and seismic velocity from our numerical models against an oil-industry seismic reflection dataset from the South Atlantic provided by ION-GXT.
 The 2D seismic lines are spectacular- routinely imaging to beneath the Moho allowing insight into the deep structure of the continental margins.
 Volcanic rocks, including seaward dipping reflectors (SDRs, Fig.2) and lower-crustal bodies are routinely imaged on these data.